 We consume 13 Mtoe* a year in energy, equivalent to 10% of our operated production.
 Energy accounts for nearly 50% of costs at our refineries and petrochemical plants.
 Energy efficiency is therefore very important to the success of our business model.
 Our target is to improve the energy efficiency of our facilities by 1% every year on average from 2010 to 2020.

-To reach this target, we have identified four priority areas for action:
+To reach this target, we have identified several priority areas for action:

 - Facility design: We systematically take energy efficiency into account in selecting the most appropriate architectural solutions and equipment, and in introducing technological innovations.

-- Operational excellence: We have made a commitment to deploy energy management systems at our main sites by the end of 2016.
-These systems enable us to manage the action plans deployed at these sites, which call for energy audits, programs to improve energy, equipment upgrades and the implementation of long-term investment plans.
+- Operational excellence: We deploy energy management systems at our main sites to steer action plans, which call for energy audits, programs to improve energy, equipment upgrades and the implementation of long-term investment plans.

 - End of flaring and the use of associated gas: In the absence of commercial outlets, the associated gas from oil production has routinely been flared – a process that emits high levels of greenhouse gases.
 From 2005-2014, we were able to reduce flaring by half at our sites (excluding new facilities coming on stream).
 We are going a step further with a new commitment to reduce routine flaring by 80% between 2010 and 2020, with the goal of eliminating the practice entirely by 2030.
 To continue on this path, we are concentrating our efforts on alternatives to flaring, and particularly on selling associated gas to local industries, as well as processing it into liquefied natural gas.